Holistic nursing: Cultural diversity

 Part of any type of nursing includes understanding the patient's comprehension level, ability to cope, social supports, and background or base knowledge.
 The nurse must use this information to effectively communicate with the patient and the patient's family, to build a trusting relationship, and to comprehensively educate the patient.
 The ability of a holistic nurse to build a therapeutic relationship with a patient is especially important.
 Holistic nurses ask themselves how they can culturally care for patients through holistic assessment because holistic nurses engage in ethical practices and the treatment of all aspects of the individual.

-Australia has many different cultures as they are many people who were born overseas and migrated to Australia, which we can experience many cultural diversities.
-Culture can be defined as how people create collective beliefs and shared practices in order to make sense of their lived experiences which how concepts of language, religion and ethnicity are built in the culture.
-As the meaning of holistic nursing to heal the person as a whole knowing their cultural identities or backgrounds will help to reach the goal (Mariano, 2007).
-Understanding peoples culture may help to approach treatment correctly to the patient as it provides knowledge to nurses how patient's view of the concept of illness and disease are to their values and identity.
-As in holistic approach culture, beliefs and values are essential components to achieve the goal.
-People's actions to promote, maintain and restore health and healing are mainly influenced by their culture which is why knowing other cultures will assist in holistic nursing.
-By developing knowledge, communication, assessment skills and practices for nurses it guides to provide better experiences to patients who have diverse beliefs, values, and behaviors that respects their social, cultural and linguistic needs.
-As for most patients and families their decision on having treatment against illness or disease are done from cultural beliefs.
-This means if the nurses are unable to understand and give information relating to what they believe in the patients will most likely reject the treatment and give hardship on holistic nursing.
+Australia has many different cultures, as there are many people who were born overseas and migrated to Australia, which allows for the experience of many cultural diversities.
+Culture can be defined as how people create collective beliefs and shared practices to make sense of their lived experiences, which is how concepts of language, religion and ethnicity are built in the culture.
+As the meaning of holistic nursing is to heal the person as a whole, knowing their cultural identities or backgrounds will help to reach that goal (Mariano, 2007).
+Understanding people's culture may help to approach treatment correctly for the patient, as it provides knowledge to nurses about how a patient's view of the concept of illness and disease relates to their values and identity.
+As in the holistic approach, culture, beliefs and values are essential components to achieve the goal.
+People's actions to promote, maintain and restore health and healing are mainly influenced by their culture, which is why knowing other cultures will assist in holistic nursing.
+By developing knowledge, communication, assessment skills and practices, nurses are guided to provide better experiences to patients who have diverse beliefs, values, and behaviours that respect their social, cultural and linguistic needs.
+For most patients and families, their decision on having treatment against illness or disease is made based on cultural beliefs.
+This means if the nurses are unable to understand and give information relating to what they believe, the patients will most likely reject the treatment and create hardship for holistic nursing.